Katarzyna Łaniewska: Biography

 Both of Katarzyna Łaniewska's parents came from Łódź.
 Her father was an activist of the co-operative movement and a Polish legionnaire during World War I, who was considered a "dangerous element" by the Nazis and murdered at Auschwitz after he was denounced by a colleague of Belarusian origin.
 Along with her mother and siblings, she survived the Warsaw Uprising, and was sent to the transit camp in Pruszków. Łaniewska and her family returned to Warsaw on 17 January 1945.

 After the war, she joined the "harcerstwo" (polish version of Scouting).
 In 1955, she graduated from the Theatre Academy in Warsaw, and made her debut in the same year.
-She was president of the Warsaw branch of the Association of Polish Stage Artists (ZASP) and from 1992 to 2006 served on the Skolimowska Commission of ZASP Board.
+She was president of the Warsaw branch of the Union of Polish Stage Artists (ZASP) and from 1992 to 2006 served on the Skolimowska Commission of ZASP Board.

 By September 2013, she was a columnist of the weekly "W Sieci".